microsoft/live-share/docs/use/vscode.md

 ### Sharing the running application in a browser

 Visual Studio Code does not have the concept of an known "web application port" like Visual Studio for project types such as ASP.NET.
-However, if you are joining a collaboration session from a VS host, you may  automatically see your default browser appear when debugging starts that is then automatically connected to the host's running applications.
+However, if you are joining a collaboration session from a Visual Studio host, you may  automatically see your default browser appear when debugging starts that is then automatically connected to the host's running applications.
 See [Visual Studio features](vs.md#automatic-web-app-sharing) for more details.

 As a host, you can achieve something similar by manually sharing the application or other endpoints like RESTful services using the "Share Local Server" feature.
-VS and VS Code guests can then open a browser on the same localhost port to see the running application.
+Visual Studio and VS Code guests can then open a browser on the same localhost port to see the running application.
 See [share a server](#share-a-server) for more details.

 ## Share a server